spirlos/clean_data/README.md

 The following files have been included in this repo:
 1) the script "run_analysis.R"
 2) a code book "CodeBook.wd" that describes the variables, the data, and
-3) the tidy data set "tidy.csv" produced by the script as indicated below,
+3) the tidy data set "tidy.txt" produced by the script as indicated below,
 4) the present "README.wd" file

 #Packages required
 The only extra package that is used is data.table.
 This is attached by the first command.
-If it is not installed then it shoudl be installed.
+If it is not installed then it should be installed.

 ##Note 1
-At the end of the processing a message is printed iformign the user
+At the end of the processing a message is printed informing the user.
 ##Note 2
 At the end the global environment is cleaned.